-I’m the Architecture and Design Librarian at Massachusetts Institute of Technology (MIT).
-I was apart of the 2017 cohort of Institute for Research Design in Librarianship (IRDL), 2014 ALA Emerging Leader, 2013 Association of Research Libraries (ARL) Career Enhancement Program Fellow at the University of Michigan and the 2013 Art Library Association of North America (ARLIS/NA) Wolfgang Freitag Internship Award winner, which I completed at the National Gallery of Art.
+I am the Architecture and Design Librarian at Massachusetts Institute of Technology (MIT).
+I was part of the 2017 cohort of Institute for Research Design in Librarianship (IRDL), 2014 ALA Emerging Leader, 2013 Association of Research Libraries (ARL) Career Enhancement Program Fellow at the University of Michigan, and the 2013 Art Library Association of North America (ARLIS/NA) Wolfgang Freitag Internship Award winner, which I completed at the National Gallery of Art.
 I received my Masters in Information and Library Science in May 2013 from Pratt Institute.
 My strong interest in librarianship is supported by a wide range of knowledge, experience, and skills gained through my studies, employment in libraries, and work during internships in both academic and museum libraries.

 If you are interested in correspondence, please contact me.